hi5/pAHKlight/readme.md

 the info about the format below, and either post new entries for the database on the forum or [create a pull request](https://help.github.com/articles/creating-a-pull-request).

+Discussion about an entirely new system here <https://trello.com/b/XVP4M76d/package-stdlib-distribution-and-management> (not related to pAHKlight)

 ## Introduction

 **A package or module: a software component for accomplishing a particular thing.** (wikipedia)